KhiopsML/khiops-doc/docs/tutorials/kdic_multi_table.md

-This section introduces the use of dictionaries to easily implement the data-management steps of a typical datascience project, where the training set consists of a multi-table data.
+This section introduces the use of Khiops dictionaries for **managing data preparation with multi-table datasets**, a frequent scenario in real-world business applications.
+Khiops eliminates the need for labor-intensive preprocessing and manual handling of relationships between tables, offering a scalable and automated solution for relational data.
 For full documentation, please refer to the dictionaries [reference page][reference_page].

 [reference_page]:../api-docs/kdic/numerical-comparisons.md

-## Data Description
+## Relational Data Description

-The first data management step in a datascience project handling relational (or multi-table) data is to describe the different tables and how they are linked together.
-The types of variables in each table must also be described.

-When using the conventional tools, data scientists load each data table in memory into a Pandas Dataframe or equivalent, and then model the links between tables by specific code.
-For each project, the user must perform ad hoc data-management (e.g. table joins) ahead of the feature engineering step, which requires time and expertise.

-Compared with single-table data, multi-table data is much more complex, since it contains detailed information (e.g. call reports from a cell phone operator's customers).
-In an industrial context, multi-table data is often extremely large, making in-memory processing almost impossible with conventional tools.
-The costs are prohibitive, in terms of engineering, development time and hardware resources.

-Khiops offers a truly scalable alternative which avoids the loading of tables into memory.
-The dictionary exhaustively describes the multi-table data, as well as the data transformation steps required by the user.
-Data is then processed as it is read from the hard disk, with strategies for managing very large volumes of data, including I/O optimization, out-of-core processing and distributed processing.

-Thanks to Khiops, the usually high cost of data management disappears, and versioning is greatly facilitated.
-In fact, dictionaries encode end-to-end data transformation flows, from user data description, through Auto Feature Engineering, to final target modeling.

-The following sections introduce the syntax required to describe multi-table data in a dictionary file.
-Simple relational schemas are introduced first, and the examples shown become progressively richer.
+When working with relational (multi-table) data, a key step is defining relationships between tables and their respective variables.
+Traditional libraries require manual table joins, ad hoc data management, and domain expertise to prepare data for analysis.
+This is time-consuming, prone to errors, and becomes infeasible for large scale datasets (which occurs more rapidly with such multi-table datasets).

+Khiops uses a dictionary-based language that **naturally describes the relational schema** without flattening the data.
+Relationships between tables are encoded directly in the dictionary, enabling efficient and interpretable processing.
+Key benefits include:

+- **Scalability**: Process large datasets without loading tables into memory, leveraging I/O optimizations, out-of-core and distributed processing.
+- **Streamlined Versioning**: End-to-end data transformations are recorded in the dictionary, eliminating the need for versioning large intermediary datasets.

 ### Simple Star Relational Schema

-This first example shows a star schema describing a company's customers.
+Let's start by a example of a star schema describing a company’s customers, their addresses, and the services they use:
-`Customer` designates the data type of the main statistical units studied, `Address` and `Services` correspond to the types of their secondary records.

 ```
     Customer
     |